-WHY MONITORING AND EVALUATION IS IMPORTANT FOR EBA?
+WHY IS MONITORING AND EVALUATION IMPORTANT FOR EBA?

-Monitoring and evaluation (M&E) is vital to understand how the extent to which the project is making progress against the initial objectives and to identify uncertainties, gaps and barriers to progress in the short to longer-term, and should be carried out throughout the lifetime of an EbA project and beyond.
+Monitoring and evaluation (M&E) is vital to understand the extent to which the project is making progress against the initial objectives and to identify uncertainties, gaps and barriers to progress in the short to longer-term.
+It should be carried out throughout the lifetime of an EbA project and beyond.
 It enables policy-makers, planners and practitioners to improve EbA actions by adjusting processes and targets to ensure that benefits are achieved over time.
 Monitoring and evaluation is important because it:

-- provides critical evidence to support learning about 'what works' in EbA - promotes future investment by demonstrating cost-effectiveness - motivates involvement by stakeholders in a participatory monitoring a) Establish clear objectives as a first step to developing an M&E system.
-These objectives may address issues such as improving ecosystem function or services, with the added objective of reducing vulnerability of populations to climate change as well as increasing their adaptive capacity.
+- provides critical evidence to support learning about 'what works' in EbA - promotes future investment by demonstrating cost-effectiveness - motivates involvement by stakeholders in a participatory monitoring

-HOW TO STRUCTURE MONITORING AND EVALUATION SYSTEM FOR EBA?
+HOW TO STRUCTURE A MONITORING AND EVALUATION SYSTEM FOR EBA

 EbA solutions aim to achieve long-term outcomes under changing climate hazards.
 The success of adaptation often depends on the context.
-There are a number of factors that should be considered when designing an effective M&E for ecosystem-based adaptation37:
+There are a number of factors that should be considered when designing an effective M&E system for ecosystem-based adaptation37:

-b) Consider the quality and characteristics of the planning context as input to a robust baseline. i) How well have ecosystem services already been considered within the adaptation planning process? ii) What factors are at play that could possibly lead to mal-adaptation and iii) how have they been addressed in existing efforts?

-c) Design M&E systems that include short, medium and long-term indicators, and operate at the most appropriate scale to assess project effectiveness and any changes in vulnerability d) Ensure that the selected/developed indicator(s) address a specific driver of climaterelevant vulnerability (sensitivity, adaptive capacity, or exposure) identified in the planning stages as being directly tied to ecosystems and/or ecosystems services.

-e) Remain realistic about to what degree the M&E system can illustrate the interventions' contribution to adaptation and to longer-term development goals.
+- a) Establish clear objectives as a first step to developing an M&E system.
+These objectives may address issues such as improving ecosystem function or services, with the added aim of reducing vulnerability of populations to climate change as well as increasing their adaptive capacity. - b) Consider the quality and characteristics of the planning context as input to a robust baseline. i) How well have ecosystem services already been considered within the adaptation planning process? ii) What factors are at play that could possibly lead to mal-adaptation? and iii) how have they been addressed in existing efforts? - c) Design M&E systems that include short, medium and long-term indicators, and operate at the most appropriate scale to assess project effectiveness and any changes in vulnerability - d) Ensure that the selected/developed indicator(s) address a specific driver of climate-relevant vulnerability (sensitivity, adaptive capacity, or exposure) identified in the planning stages as being directly tied to ecosystems and/or ecosystems services. - e) Remain realistic about the degree to which the M&E system can illustrate the interventions' contribution to adaptation and to longer-term development goals.
 It is recommended to consider the local capacity as the key to monitoring short, medium and long-term effects of an EbA project/programme.
 Local communities need to be involved in the monitoring process to enhance efficiency as well as enhance local capacities and learning.
 Furthermore, M&E systems will need to be designed to cover an adequate time period and operate at the most appropriate scale to assess project/programme effectiveness.